Dublin Wives

 Dublin Wives (previously Dublin Housewives) was an Irish reality television programme broadcast on TV3.
-The series followed the lives of five housewives living in the city: Danielle Meagher, Jo Jordan, Lisa Murphy, Roz Flanagan and Virginia Macari.
-It introduced viewers to their lifestyles, families and homes.
+The series followed the lives of five housewives living in the city: Danielle Meagher, Jo Jordan, Lisa Murphy, Roz Flanagan, and Virginia Macari.
+It introduced viewers to their lifestyles, families, and homes.

-The first series followed a similar format to the US franchise The Real Housewives, though it has no connection to that franchise, and was required to make changes amid concerns from NBC.
-According to the series premise they are "living the dream with handsome husbands, beautiful children, stylish homes and a fabulous wardrobe."
+The first series followed a format similar to the US franchise The Real Housewives, though it has no connection to that franchise, and was required to make changes amid concerns from NBC.
+According to the series premise, the women are portrayed as "living the dream with handsome husbands, beautiful children, stylish homes, and a fabulous wardrobe."

 The Wives

 Danielle Meagher

 Danielle Meagher (born 1980), also known as "Danielle Marr", is an Irish television personality, best known for appearing in Dublin Wives and the twelfth series of Celebrity Big Brother.
 She runs a Botox clinic in Dublin.

 Jo Jordan

 Jo Jordan is an entrepreneur.
 Jordan lives in Castleknock, although she spent her childhood living on the streets, and later in Ballymun.
 Jordan has two sons, Gavin and Josh, having first given birth at the age of 16.
 She met her husband, James, 10 years prior to broadcast and together they have built a successful business.
 Jordan planned to start a makeup line with fellow Dublin Wife, Lisa Murphy.